-Carroll County Public Schools Summary (139-145)
+Carroll County Public Schools Summary

-- Total County funding to benefit Carroll County Public Schools (CCPS) is up \$5.7M, or 3.2%, from FY 17. - In FY 16, the Board of Commissioners voted to temporarily redirect 2.0% of Local Income Tax, traditionally appropriated directly to the Capital Fund for Board of Education construction projects, to the Public Schools operating budget.
+- Total County funding to benefit Carroll County Public Schools (CCPS) is up \$5.7M, or 3.2% from FY 17. - In FY 16, the Board of Commissioners voted to temporarily redirect 2.0% of Local Income Tax, traditionally appropriated directly to the Capital Fund for Board of Education construction projects, to the Public Schools operating budget.
 This is included in the plan for FY 17.

-Education Other Summary (147-154)
+Education Other Summary

-- Carroll Community College increases \$0.7M, or 8.9%, in FY 17 for ongoing funding of \$0.5M for salary adjustments and \$0.2M for operating increase. - Carroll County Public Library is up \$0.2M, or 2.3%, in FY 17, which includes a 2.5% operating increase.
+- Carroll Community College increases \$0.7M, or 8.9%, in FY 17 for ongoing funding of \$0.5M for salary adjustment and \$0.2M for operating increase. - Carroll County Public Library is up \$0.2M, or 2.3%, in FY 17, which includes a 2.5% operating increase.

-Public Safety and Corrections Summary (155-189)
+Public Safety and Corrections Summary

-- Circuit Court increases \$0.1M, or 3.23%, due to a reorganization of the Court's administration that included the creation of the Interpreter/Pretrial/ADA Coordinator and changed the Deputy Court Administrator from a full-time to a part-time positions. - Public Safety 911 increases \$0.8M, or 19.3%, due to the addition of an Emergency Communication Specialist, maintenance support for the County's 800 MHz radio communication system, and a one-time contribution to the University of Maryland Shock Trauma Center. - Total Sheriff Services increases \$0.7M, or 3.6%, for continued implementation of an enhanced salary plan and the one-time purchase of Tasers and portable truck scales. - State's Attorney's decreases \$0.2M due to funding planned in FY 16 for the State's Attorney to move from the Circuit Court Annex building into rented space.
-Funding is now included in the Law Enforcement Facility Renovation project. - VESA/EMS increases \$0.5M, or 6.9%, due to \$0.1M toward a reserve ambulance, and \$0.4M for ongoing operating costs.
-FY 17 funding includes the third, and final year, of a three-year grant match of \$0.3M for Self-Contained Breathing Apparatus.
+- Circuit Court increases \$0.1M, or 5.25%, due to a reorganization of the Court's administration that included the creation of the Interpreter/Pretrial/ADA Coordinator and changed the Deputy Court Administrator from a full-time to a part-time positions. - Public Safety 911 increases \$0.8M, or 19.1%, due to the addition of an Emergency Communication Specialist, maintenance support for the County's 800 MHz radio communication system, and a one-time contribution to the University of Maryland Shock Trauma Center. - Total Sheriff Services increases \$0.7M, or 3.6%, for continued implementation of an enhanced salary plan and the one-time purchase of Tasers and commercial truck scales. - The State's Attorney's budget decreased \$0.2M due to funding planned in FY 16 for the State's Attorney to move from the Circuit Court Annex building into rented space.
+Funding is now included in the Law Enforcement Facility Renovation project. - VESA/EMS increases \$0.5M, or 6.9%, due to \$0.1M for a reserve ambulance, and \$0.4M for ongoing operating costs.
+FY 17 funding includes the third year of a three-year grant match of \$0.3M for Self-Contained Breathing Apparatus.

-Public Works Summary (191-205)
+Public Works Summary

-• Public Works increases \$1.1M, or 3.6%, for utility costs, maintenance of the planned school closures, and five new positions.
+• Public Works increases \$1.0M, or 3.3%, for utility costs, maintenance of the three planned school closures, and five new positions.

-Citizen Services Summary (207-235)
+Citizen Services Summary

-- Citizen Services increases \$61,000, or 2.7%, due to an additional part-time Veteran Services Coordinator position, a new Bureau Chief position, and one-time funding for gym equipment at Senior Centers, offset by the transfer of Veterans Services shuttle to Public Works Administration. - Citizen Services Non-Profits increases \$0.3M, or 8.7%, due to additional funding for:

-- The Arc Carroll County, CHANGE, Inc. and Target - Domestic Violence Safe House shelter operations - Rape Crisis Intervention Services for school and community outreach efforts - Youth Service Bureau drug treatment; and - Flying Colors of Success for one-time replacement of a wheelchair lift van
+- Citizen Services increases \$61,000, or 2.7%, due to a part-time Veteran Services Coordinator position, a new Bureau Chief position, and one-time funding for gym equipment at Senior Centers, offset by the transfer of Veterans Services shuttle to Public Works Administration. - Citizen Services Non-Profits increases \$0.3M, or 8.7%, due to additional funding for: - o The Arc Carroll County, CHANGE, Inc. and Target - o Domestic Violence Safe House shelter operations - o Rape Crisis Intervention Services for school and community outreach efforts - o Youth Service Bureau drug treatment; and - o Flying Colors of Success for one-time replacement of a wheelchair lift van

-Culture and Recreation Summary (237-253)
+Culture and Recreation Summary

-• Recreation and Parks increases \$0.1M, or 4.7%, due to a deck replacement at Bear Branch Nature Center, replacement gutters on the main building at the Sports Complex, and minimum wage effects.
+• Recreation and Parks increases \$0.1M, or 4.4%, due to a deck replacement at Bear Branch Nature Center, replacement gutters on the main building at the Sports Complex, and minimum wage effects.

-General Government Summary (255-320)
+General Government Summary